Cecil Leitch

-Charlotte Cecilia Pitcairn Leitch (13 April 1891 - 16 September 1977) was a British amateur golfer and author.
-She was born in Silloth, Cumberland, England, the daughter of a local physician and one of three sisters who excelled at the game of golf.
-Leitch won 12 national titles as well as five French Ladies Amateurs and one Canadian Women's Amateur.
+Charlotte Cecilia Pitcairn Leitch (13 April 1891 – 16 September 1977) was an English amateur golfer and author.
+She won 12 national titles as well as five French Ladies Amateurs and one Canadian Women's Amateur.

 Early life

-Leitch was born on 13 April 1891 at Monimail, Silloth, Cumberland, England, the sixth of the seven children of Dr. John Leitch (1849–1896), a doctor and botanist and Catherine Edith Redford (1858–1937).
+In 1891, Leitch was born in Monimail, Silloth, Cumberland, England.
+She was the sixth of the seven children of Dr. John Leitch (1849–1896), a doctor and botanist, and Catherine Edith Redford (1858–1937).
 She was educated at home and at Carlisle Girls' High School.

 She became proficient at golf at an early age, and played the Silloth course with her sisters who were also avid golfers.